Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 Unfortunately, driving gets more dangerous as the light fades.
 While we only do one quarter of our driving at night, 50% of traffic deaths happen at night.

 Many communities are becoming more “walkable,” adding paths and traffic-calming measures to keep pedestrians safe; however, there are still many hazards for walkers to be aware of, such as blind intersections and high traffic areas.
+But are you familiar with distracted walking?

 We hear a lot about the hazards of distracted driving – texting, emailing, talking and doing other things that take your hands off the wheel, eyes off the road and mind off driving.
 Distractions also can take a pedestrian’s attention away from his or her surroundings, leading to serious injuries from a fall or stepping into traffic.